webix-hub/docs/data/desktop/htmlform.md

 ##Overview

-Though the webix library has its own [form](desktop/form.md) component, there exists a possibility to create a separate form made with the help of pure HTML.
+Though the Webix library has its own [form](desktop/form.md) component, there exists a possibility to create a separate form made with the help of pure HTML.
 This is done within the special **htmlform** component.

 <br>